-It must be stressed that TODIAS is a quite crucial system reform stimulated by the WPI program.
-In January 2011, UTokyo established the TODIAS and approved the Kavli IPMU as the first member institute within this new and permanent organization.
+It must be stressed that UTIAS is a quite crucial system reform stimulated by the WPI program.
+In January 2011, UTokyo established the TODIAS (afterward renamed as UTIAS) and approved the Kavli IPMU as the first member institute within this new and permanent organization.
 This was the drastic organizational reform since 1949 at UTokyo.
 It was established as a university-wide organization and comprises research institutes, each demonstrating its function as a world-leading center of knowledge, aiming to enhance the University's academic excellence as a whole and further advance its internationalization.

-The TODIAS structure enabled the Kavli IPMU to request operating funds from MEXT, giving the Kavli IPMU a means to acquire resources to sustain itself permanently.
-In fiscal year 2014, the TODIAS received four permanent posts to guarantee the outstanding research and education in the research division.
+The UTIAS structure enabled the Kavli IPMU to request operating funds from MEXT, giving the Kavli IPMU a means to acquire resources to sustain itself permanently.
+In FY2015, the UTIAS received five permanent posts (to be nine post in FY2016) to guarantee the outstanding research and education in the research division.